hphilpotts/miniproject-static-calculator/readme.md

 - Width issue fixed (required scrolling on taller, thinner screens).
 Initially using max of `100vw` but later changed to specific `px` value.
 - `previousInput` now persists on display after binary operator pressed (as with IRL calculator), changing once new number pressed.

+- Now working on adding a dark mode.
+Currently have a new CSS stylesheet, this can of course be trimmed down.
+Adding JavaScript to handle this functionality.

 ## Bugs to resolve/features to add:
 - Allow repeated presses of `=` to redo previous operation.
+- Allow consecutive operations before evaluation.
 - Account for repeated operator presses.
 - Dark mode, obviously!
 - Some of the bigger functions need splitting up (looking at you, `evaluateInputs`...)